dom111/webdav-js/examples/apache-directory-list/README.md

+# Apache Directory List Example

+_Note_: this uses web-based assets for easy set up.

-To utilise this apache directory list replacement, you'll need to have your own server set up with WevDAV (hopefully that's a given!).
+To utilise this apache directory list replacement, you'll need to have your own server set up and configured with WevDAV (hopefully that's a given!).

-Clone this repository to a desirable location (eg. /srv/webdav-js) then modify the .conf file to your liking, pointing the __content__ alias correctly.
+Clone this repository to a desirable location (eg. `/srv/webdav-js`) then modify the example `webdav.conf` file to your liking, updating the references to the `webdav-js` repo if you've checked it out elsewhere.

 From then on you should be able to upload and browse at your leisure.